ltsxpsthnvrs/ltsxpsthnvrs.github.io/README.md

 # Let’s Expose the Universe

-A repository for philosophical, religious, and scientific research and development intersecting time, space, light and God.
+A repository for philosophical, religious, and scientific research, development, and human consciousness intersecting time, space, light, one, spirit, and God.

 [Papers](papers)